 iBeacons & Passbook

 Another application may be to present hotel guest with a “broadcast of location specific offers“.
 This particular application would make iBeacons an extension of the geo-fencing Apple enabled in Passbook, which lets a pass, ticket or loyalty card popup on the phone screen when the guest cross the geo-fence threshold of a defined iBeacon location.
 Using BLE, the hotel property owner can define more targeted “micro-locations“ to trigger an alert, an offer to a Hotel Spa or a special discount for a beverage at the bar.
 If Passbook is combined with iBeacons, hoteliers would be able to customize promotions to specific locations in their properties and send them right to a users iPhone via Pass for Passbook.
 Rather than just getting blasted with coupons when a guest walks in to a hotel, he would only receive coupons and offers when approaching specific areas of a hotel where he would have interest.
-Consumers would have the choice of categories or only the right offers presented to them via predictive analytics.
+Consumers would have the choice of categories or only the right offers presented to them via Machine Learning/Artificial Intelligence.